-- Who (or what blogs) do they look to for advice or education?
+- Who (or what blogs) do they turn to for advice or education?

 2) Use high purchase intent keywords

-It’s important to consider the potential business value of your content when writing new company blog posts and on-page content.
-One way you can do this is by using high purchase intent keywords within your content marketing.
+It’s important to capitalize on potential business value when writing new blog posts and on-page content.
+One option is to utilize high purchase intent keywords in your content.

 By optimizing their content for search intent, Ahrefs increased their traffic by 677% and secured the number one spot in Google search results.

-Search intent refers to the ‘why’ behind a search query.
-High purchase intent keywords are keywords centered on buying decisions and suggest a high explicit intention to purchase.
-In contrast, low intent keywords are instances where the user uses informational or navigation search terms.
+Search intent refers to the “why” behind a search query.
+High purchase intent keywords are centered on buying decisions and suggest a strong intent to purchase.
+In contrast, low intent keywords consist of informational or navigational search terms.

-People using low intent keywords are most likely to be in the awareness or interest stage of the buyer journey, as they are just searching for information or looking to visit a specific website, without an explicit intention to purchase.
+People using low intent keywords are most likely in the awareness or interest stage of the buyer journey.
+They’re just searching for information or looking to visit a specific website, and don’t have an explicit intent to purchase.

-Making use of high intent keywords within your content will increase your chances of attracting customers who are within the purchase stage of the buyer journey, increasing your likelihood of converting those visitors into buyers.
+Incorporating high intent keywords into your content will raise the number of customers you attract who are in the purchase stage of the buyer journey.

 3) Do keyword research